 The detection of persons driving under the influence is considered the most important of the three phases.
 Without good detection, enforcement action cannot be taken.
 We often think the detection process is easy; however, it is not.
 Anyone can spot a driver who is obviously under the influence.
-He may "weave" extremely, drive 10 miles per hour, run red lights - not even knowing they exist, or crash into anything in his path.
+The driver may "weave" extremely, drive 10 miles per hour, run red lights - not even knowing they exist, or crash into anything in their path.
 It becomes an art, though, to spot the majority of drivers who fall into one of the two categories: the impaired driver (DWAI) or the intoxicated driver (DUI) alcohol and/or other drugs.

-The driver who operates a vehicle while his ability is impaired can be a real threat for several reasons.
-Although he feels his driving ability is sound, his reaction time is slowed.
-He has a false sense of control.
-Combine his slow reaction time with his feeling of control and he is a very dangerous threat to himself, other motorists, and pedestrians.
+The driver who operates a vehicle while their ability is impaired can be a real threat for several reasons.
+Although they feel their driving ability is sound, their reaction time is slowed.
+They have a false sense of control.
+Combine slow reaction time with the feeling of control and they are a very dangerous threat to themselves, other motorists, and pedestrians.
 Often, the impaired driver can be more dangerous than the obviously intoxicated driver.
-Often, the intoxicated, problem-drinking driver knows he is operating his vehicle below par and drives at slower speeds trying to compensate for his condition.
-However, the impaired driver feels he is in control of his vehicle and often tries to prove a point by driving at posted speed limits or higher.
+Often, the intoxicated, problem-drinking driver knows they are operating the vehicle below par and drive at slower speeds trying to compensate for their condition.
+However, the impaired driver feels in control of the vehicle and often tries to prove a point by driving at posted speed limits or higher.

 The problem-drinking driver, which may include a person referred to as an alcoholic, can be extremely difficult to detect.
-Often, with many years of drinking experience behind him, he has developed the ability to partially compensate for intoxication.
-He can often attempt to mask the visual effects of alcohol in such a way as to escape detection by the average person.
-Even though he appears to compensate well, his perception and awareness is altered to the point that he may run over a pedestrian without even knowing it.

-Due to the increased numbers of drivers who are under the influence of intoxicants other than alcohol, it has become necessary for police officers to be alert to the masking techniques employed by the drugged driver.
-For instance, a driver under the influence of marijuana may drink one beer which leaves the odor of an alcoholic beverage on his breath.
+Often, with many years of drinking experience behind them, they have developed the ability to partially compensate for intoxication.
+They can often attempt to mask the visual effects of alcohol in such a way as to escape detection by the average person.
+Even though they appear to compensate well, their perception and awareness is altered to the point that they may run over a pedestrian without even knowing it.
+Due to the increased numbers of drivers who are under the influence of drugs other than alcohol, it has become necessary for police officers to be alert to the masking techniques employed by the drugged driver.
+For instance, a driver under the influence of marijuana may drink one beer which leaves the odor of an alcoholic beverage on their breath.
 This driver, upon being arrested for DUI could request a breath test.
-The breath alcohol test would determine a BRAC below the presumptive level for DUI.
+The breath alcohol test would determine a BrAC below the presumptive level for DUI.
 An officer who is not alert to the possibility of a drug induced intoxication might release the driver without proper charges.
 The impaired problem-drinking or drugged driver is not as easy to detect as once thought.
 However, this driver is the most dangerous.